 There are mixed opinions relating to the time of the day that you snack – some studies have shown that it makes no difference what time of day you snack whilst others have demonstrated that night-time eating leads to weight gain.

 However, one study has shown that weight loss in mid-morning snackers was lower than those that had snacks in the afternoon.

 Here is a bit of a surprise ‘healthy’ snack

 Make snack time healthy with Sweet Potato chips or fries.

-Swap your salty chips from the vend machine for some healthy homemade sweet potato chips.
-Sweet potato is one of the healthiest foods on the planet full of Vitamin A, vitamin C, B vitamins and an excellent source of fiber.
+Certainly think about swapping your salty chips from the vend machine for some healthy homemade sweet potato chips.
+Incidentally, sweet potato is one of the healthiest foods on the planet full of Vitamin A, vitamin C, B vitamins and an excellent source of fiber.
 For sweet potato chips, simply peel and thinly slice the sweet potatoes, place on some baking paper, spray with a little olive oil and microwave for 4 – 5 minutes until the edges are a little curled.
-Likewise you can easily substitute sweet potatoes for the normal potato and make some healthier fries.
+Perfect for vegans and vegetarians too.
+Likewise, you can easily substitute sweet potatoes for the normal potato and make some healthier fries.

 Likewise, seeds are an easy snack and nutritionally excellent as well as having proven health benefits.
 Choose from chia, hemp or the pumpkin seed.
 Rich in antioxidants, fiber, protein and antioxidants seeds are just so good for you.
 Remember to always eat seeds raw to reap the full health benefits.
 You can buy seeds and nuts at your local grocery store.